These Coconut and Olive Oil Bergamot Revani cakes are moist, light as sponge, fluffy and the bergamot adds such an amazing aroma!

 I must say that this is by far the best revani I have ever eaten until now and there is nothing I would like to change.

-It is moist, light as sponge, fluffy and the bergamot adds such an amazing aroma!
+It is moist, light as sponge, fluffy and the lemon or bergamot add such an amazing aroma!

-You may think that it would be overly sweet with the addition of the syrup on top but no, it’s just as sweet as it should be.
+You may think that with the addition of the syrup on top would make it overly sweet or too syrupy, but no, it’s just as sweet as it should be and all the syrup is absorbed.

 Personally, I don’t like my desserts to be very sweet, so this one was just perfect to my taste.